Marine Science Presenter

 In the UK she developed sustainable coastal management projects in the Exe Estuary in Devon.
 She also leads on marine education projects in the South West of Britain.

-Maya’s first book ‘RSPB Handbook of the Seashore’ was published May 2013.
+Maya’s first book ‘RSPB Handbook of the Seashore’ was published by Bloomsbury in May 2013.
 This book was inspired by some of the style of the historical seashore guides but with considerable new content and stories about the sea creatures that live in the intertidal.
-It is published by Bloomsbury.
+Her second book Seashore Watchers was published by QED in 2018 and encourages children to find out about what lives in the sea through hands-on activities and fact files.

-Maya is a qualified commercial diver (HSE Level 4) and also a qualified BSAC dive boat handler.
+Maya is a qualified commercial diver (HSE Level 4) and also a qualified BSAC dive boat handler and coxswain.
 She is AIDA 2* qualified. (aidainternational.org).
 AIDA is the Worldwide Federation for freediving.
 This means Maya is officially qualified in course specific skills and safety for freediving.
-To achieve this qualification she incredibly had to perform a 2 minute breath hold, swim 40m underwater with fins and dive to 16m in open water.
+Maya is an active sportswomen and loves to SUP, dive, open water swim, run and surf.

 Life Changing Assignment